Study smarter with Fiveable

 Which two correspondents most directly challenged the idea that journalists should remain neutral, and how did their approaches to advocacy differ?

-Both Robert Capa and Margaret Bourke-White were pioneering photojournalists—what distinguished their approaches, and what ethical questions did their work raise?
+Both Robert Capa and Margaret Bourke-White were pioneering photojournalists.
+What distinguished their approaches, and what ethical questions did their work raise?

-Marie Colvin and Edward R. Murrow both demonstrated journalistic courage, but in different contexts.
+Marie Colvin and Edward R. Murrow both demonstrated journalistic courage, but in very different contexts.
 What specific risks did each face, and what principles did their choices illustrate?